-What to wear running in the winter is an ongoing trial and error process for many runners.
+What to wear running in the winter is an ongoing trial-and-error process for many runners.
 Too little and we’re miserable, too much and we’re suddenly trying to figure out what to do with all those layers.
-Don’t worry we are going to breakdown the exact outfits to wear running at every temperature.
+Don’t worry, we’re going to break down the exact outfits to wear running at every temperature.

-Colorado’s winter weather is renowned for being ever changing, oscillating between mild and temperate to bone-chilling cold winds within a day.
+Colorado’s winter weather is renowned for being ever-changing, oscillating between mild and temperate conditions and bone-chilling cold within a single day.
 The proper running attire can be your ally in the battle against the elements, ensuring that your runs remain safe, comfortable, and enjoyable.

 Because I think we can all agree that getting the layers right makes it easier to convince ourselves it won’t be so bad when we step out the door.